Which Salmon Should I Buy?

 Loaded with heart-healthy and brain-boosting omega-3 fats, salmon is among the healthiest, tastiest and most popular fish.
 However, there are certain types of salmon you should try to stay away from and certain questions you should always ask before buying.
 Here are 7 tips to help you buy the best salmon.

-But that said, there are certain types of salmon that I try to stay away from and certain questions I always ask before I buy.
-Here are 7 tips to help you buy the best salmon, which I reported on with Rowan Jacobsen in the March/April 2012 issue of EatingWell Magazine:
+But that said, there are certain types of salmon that some people try to stay away from and certain questions that savvy shoppers always ask before they buy.
+To help you out, we put together 7 tips to help you buy the best salmon.

 1. Wild or farmed?

-- You can order fresh salmon by mail order or find it in your markets from June-September.
+You can order fresh salmon by mail order or find it in your markets from June-September.
 Most fish is flash-frozen when caught to preserve its freshness and allow for shipping.
-Frozen salmon is good for up to four months, when properly frozen and thawed overnight in the refrigerator.
+Frozen salmon is good for up to four months when properly frozen and thawed overnight in the refrigerator.
 Canned wild salmon is an excellent and economical choice.
-Look for BPA-free cans (Wild Planet has these) or better yet, pouches.
+Look for BPA-free cans (Wild Planet has these) or pouches.

 5. Do different types of salmon taste different?

 There's a wide range of price, color and taste among the six species of salmon we commonly eat, so it depends on your budget, what's available and the recipe you have in mind.

 Chinook The largest (and often most expensive), the king or chinook, is prized for its high fat content and buttery texture and is rich in omega-3s.

 Sockeye An oilier fish with deep red flesh, sockeye salmon also high in heart-healthy omega-3s but has a stronger flavor and stands up well to grilling.